-Since for Clifford circuits measurement results do not affect the entanglement entropy, in models A and B the statistical ensemble is generated solely by randomness in the locations of measurements (A) or by randomness in the unitary gates (B).
+Since for Clifford circuit measurement results do not affect the entanglement entropy, in models A and B the statistical ensemble is generated solely by randomness in the locations of measurements (A) or by randomness in the unitary gates (B).

 As in Sec.
 II A for the fully random Clifford circuit, here we calculate $\langle S_A^{\text{sub}} \rangle$ and δS_A in finite depth circuits for models A and B, and collapse the data according to Eqs.
-(16, 18).
-We then compare the universal scaling functions $\Phi(\eta)$ and $\Psi(\eta)$ extracted from these calculations with those from the DPRE numerics that appeared previously in Fig. 4(b) and Fig. 5(b).
-The results are shown Fig. 18, and reasonable agreements with DPRE are found.
+(19) and (21).
+We then compare the universal scaling functions $\Phi(\eta)$ and $\Psi(\eta)$ extracted from these calculations with those from the DPRE numerics that appeared previously in Figs. 4(b) and 5(b).
+The results are shown Fig. 17, and reasonable agreements with DPRE are found.
 In particular, the extracted $\Phi(\eta)$ and $\Psi(\eta)$ have asymptotic behaviors as predicted in Eqs.
-(16, 18).
+(19) and (21).

-Results in Fig. 18 suggest that the DPRE scaling is generic as long as any quenched randomness is present, as we have also illustrated elsewhere in this paper.
-On the other hand, it is unclear whether a entanglement domain wall picture exists at all [16, 38] for "deterministic" Clifford circuits (without either type of disorder in models A and B) in its weakly-monitored phase [6].
+Results in Fig. 17 suggest that the DPRE scaling is generic as long as any quenched randomness is present, as we have also illustrated elsewhere in this paper.
+On the other hand, it is unclear whether a entanglement domain-wall picture exists at all [16,38] for "deterministic" Clifford circuits (without either type of disorder in models A and B) in its weakly monitored phase [4].